El Chorro, Spain

 Dangerous & Beautiful

-On the hike itself, wind whips through the narrow canyon, testing my nerves as I carefully place one foot in front of the other.
+On the hike itself, the wind whips through the narrow canyon, testing my nerves as I carefully place one foot in front of the other.
 Hoping my next step isn’t my last.
 I’m not the only one attempting to conquer my fears though, there are other adventurous hikers up here flirting with death.

-Sometimes we must pass each other, which can be complicated on a 1 meter wide path full of holes.
-In many places the entire path has completely fallen away, leaving just a three inch wide steel beam to balance on.
+Sometimes we must pass each other, which can be complicated on a 1-meter wide path full of holes.
+In many places the entire path has completely fallen away, leaving just a three-inch wide steel beam to balance on.
 Other sections don’t even have beams — forcing you to cling to the face of the rock.

 The Caminito del Rey is made up of two different sections.
 They each traverse a narrow area of the Gaitanes Gorge, with a stunning hidden valley located between them.
 “The Valley of the Orange” is completely surrounded by mountains, with orange trees growing near the Guadalhorce river as it flows through the middle.
 There’s even an old ruined house at the bottom.

 Less hikers attempt (or know about) the second part of the walkway.
 Much of it has no safety line, save for a few very sketchy sections that require some rock climbing skills to pass.
 After about 3 hours I finished this wild adventure at the far end of the valley.
 Luckily in one piece.

 The walkway was completed in 1905 after 4 years of construction so workers could move materials back and forth between the two hydroelectric power plants at Chorro Falls and Gaitanejo Falls on either end of the canyon.
 A water canal also weaves its way through tunnels in the mountains.